ItsK1tty/w1tchdocs/docs/source/reference.rst

 is_disabled_control_pressed(``padIndex``, ``control``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Check if a disabled control is pressed.
+Checks whether a disabled control is pressed.

 **Parameters:**